michaelwybraniec/bankly/awp_template/README.md

 > This is when you let your agent work for you too much, and then it forgets the context due to network or LLM limitations.
 It can lead to overlooking the context, and/or losing track of the project's progress, architecture, or complexity.

 **AWP**
-> AWP is designed to prevent over-vibing by making project strategy, progress, actions, and procedures always visible and reviewable for humans.
+> AWP is designed to prevent over-vibing by making project strategy, progress, actions, and procedures always visible and reviewable for humans and agents.

 ---